SwirlLang/Swirl/README.md

 }
 ```

-The language will have its own GUI library for making desktop softwares, a web framework for making dynamic websites etc.
+The language will have its own GUI library for making desktop apps, a web framework for making dynamic websites etc.

 The language is still in heavy development.
 There are lots of work that needs to be done.